UWC2-PYTHON/ProgrammingInPython/source/exercises/unit_testing/unit_testing.rst

     ===================== no tests ran in 0.00s =====================

-If you already HAVE some tests -- you may see something different!
+If you already HAVE some tests then you may see something different!

 Test Driven Development
 -----------------------